ratson/conflake/API_GUIDE.md

 of strings.
 These strings may be Spdx license identifiers or Nixpkgs license attribute names.

-### flakelight
+### conflake

 ```
 Types:
-  flakelight.editorconfig: Bool
+  conflake.editorconfig: Bool
-  flakelight.builtinFormatters: Bool
+  conflake.builtinFormatters: Bool
 ```

-This option has options for configuring Flakelight's defaults.
+This option has options for configuring Conflake's defaults.

-`flakelight.editorconfig` can be set to false to disable the editorconfig check that is added if editorconfig configuration is detected.
+`conflake.editorconfig` can be set to false to disable the editorconfig check that is added if editorconfig configuration is detected.

-`flakelight.builtinFormatters` can be set to false to disable the default formatting configuration.
+`conflake.builtinFormatters` can be set to false to disable the default formatting configuration.